-The aim is to gain basic dynamic information for an upcoming accuracy studies whereby the diagnostic value of one of the both will be determined. understanding motion patterns will enable us to set up new definitions for diagnosing ligamentous wrist pathologies.
+The aim is to gain basic dynamic information for an upcoming accuracy studies whereby the diagnostic value of 4D-RX will be determined.
+By comparing healthy individuals with those with scapholunate ligament dissociation we expect to detect abnormal motion patterns which we will quantify in measurable values.
+Delineation of specific motion patterns and discriminative values will enable us to set up new definitions for diagnosing ligamentous wrist pathologies.
+By Rescanning patients with scapholunate ligament rupture after a reconstructive procedure we expect to show the benefits of such interventions.